APrettyCoolProgram/DotfilesAndGistsEtc/templates/csharp/README.md

 * [Console Application]()
 * [WPF Application]()

+These templates are for .NET Core 3.1, and are not updated very often.
+For instructions on creating your own .NET Core 5.0 C# templates, see below.

 # Usage
 To use these project template in Visual Studio 2019:
 1. Download the the project template you would like to use: